Cereal and Wine Pairing Throw Down

 We really can’t take credit for the inspiration of pairing wine with cereal.
 This ridiculous/genius idea was brought forth by Gary Vaynerchuk , the original social media monster of wine.
 7 years ago (which is, by the way, more like 49 years on twitter) during episode #734, Gary V. matches a 95-point rated German Spätlese Riesing with Cap’n Crunch.
 He makes a particularly convincing expression which made us want to throw out all common logic and give the idea of putting cereal and wine together a try.
 Mind you, we’ve got a lot of practice (if you can call it that) pairing food and wine and we believe there is a system to making great pairings.
-Naturally, this couldn’t be passed up.
+And, BTW, he got the idea from George Carlin.

 Cereal and Wine Pairing Throw Down

 #1 best wine pairing cereal of the bunch.
 When you pair Cap’n Crunch with Ruby Port or Riesling, the combination somehow magically turns into a flavor mimicking Crunch Berries.
 It’s because the acid and fruit in the wine acts in a similar way to the berry flavoring in the cereal.
 It completely replaces the need for those weird blue-and-green-colored cereal balls.
 If you’re crazy enough to experiment with cereal pairings, this is a must-try.

 A Heavenly Match

 Explore classic wine and cheese pairings on this original print.See Poster